-- A. When there is a dispute regarding whether a BU position is "covered by" a BU or not, the employee's dues paying status will continue status quo until the issue is resolved. - B. The Parties will discuss the issue until a decision is reached, either through mutual agreement or the formal clarification of unit petition process.
+- A. When there is a dispute regarding whether a BU position is "covered by" a BU or not, the employee's dues paying status will continue status quo until the issue is resolved. - B. The Parties will discuss the issue until a decision is reached, either through mutual agreement or through the formal process.